Headlines

-Flamenco is a Spanish form of singing, dance, and music with roots in the diverse cultures that influenced Andalucía, the southernmost region of Spain.
-These influences include Gypsy, Moorish, Judaic, Afro-Iberian, Spanish Catholic, and New World cultures.
-The amalgam of the cultures from which flamenco came formed in the crucible of oppression under the Spanish Inquisition, and later their collective music evolved into the staged performing art of flamenco.
-Because flamenco evolved from the marginalized minorities of Andalucía it embraces the entire spectrum of human emotion.
-This deep emotional expression, coupled with the blend of seemingly disparate cultures, enables flamenco to resonate profoundly across cultural boundaries.
-Constantly shifting, flamenco continues to evolve through modern interpretations and international influences.
-It is an art of Spanish origin that exists in conversation with a global community.
+Flamenco is a Spanish performance art trifecta that incorporates soulful singing, intricate, virtuosic guitar, and dance that embodies tension between grounded footwork and soaring arms.
+Flamenco’s unique characteristics come from the amalgam of cultures that influenced southern Spain across centuries, including Roma, Moorish, Judaic, Afro-Iberian, Spanish Catholic, and New World cultures.
+Early influences formed in the crucible of the Spanish Inquisition, later influences came through trade with and travel to the Americas, and globalization today continues to shape the art.
+Flamenco evolved from marginalized minorities of the southern province of Andalucía, and it embraces the entire spectrum of human emotion.
+Deep emotional expression with roots across myriad traditions, enables flamenco to resonate profoundly across cultural boundaries.
+Constantly shifting, flamenco is an art of Spanish origin that exists in conversation with a global community.

 Mission

-Based in Phoenix, AZ, Julia Chacon Flamenco Theatre was founded in 2008 as Inspiración Flamenca.
-It is our mission to leverage the expressive power of flamenco to inspire connection and compassion, foster curiosity, and build community.
+Based in Phoenix, AZ, Julia Chacón Flamenco Theatre was founded in 2008 as Inspiración Flamenca.
+Our mission is to advance the expressive power of flamenco while empowering youth and adults to explore physical expression as a path to confidence, self-awareness, and cross-cultural understanding.

 Flamenco Community

-Julia Chacon’s Flamenco Theatre operates under the premise that the best flamenco comes from relationships built on trust, respect and confidence.
-This is because flamenco requires highly sensitive rhythmic and musical communication between artists on stage.
+Julia Chacon’s Flamenco Theatre operates under the premise that the best flamenco comes from relationships built on trust, respect and confidence; the same qualities that are necessary to support the sensitive rhythmic and musical communication between artists on stage.
 To perform flamenco, one must constantly listen, be present, be flexible and have a humble willingness to grow, improve and evolve.
-This positive community depends on artists, students and audience members to create a positive circle where we are able to thrive.
+In our community, artists, students and audience members come together to create the environment where this energy is able to thrive.

 Julia Chacon Flamenco Theater is the only flamenco repertory company in Arizona.
 We employ a stable of professional artists with national and international experience, and offer opportunity to aspiring artists across the Valley.